JoVe13/emoProxy-App/README.md

 # emoProxy
 The Proxy but then in an AppImage!
 It has everything from the proxy in it so its a lot faster to setup.

+# THE SCRIPT AND BETTER INSTALL GUIDE BY SUDOED_MASTER :D

 Proxy link: https://github.com/emo-libre
 # How to install
 1. go to the release tab and download the latest version (emoproxy_86x-64x.appimage)